 Pasture Raised Meat, Since 1896

 We are a small, diversified family farm that has been growing pasture raised livestock in the Big Bottom Valley near Randle, WA since 1896.
 Our goal is to continue to improve and protect the ecological resiliency of our farm and the health of the land we steward.
 We steward our farm as a vibrant and living ecosystem and believe it will grow and bloom in ways better than we ever imagined if we work with nature, not against it.
-We are grass farmers that grow nutrient dense proteins naturally without the use of: hormones, antibiotics or steroids.
-We aim to improve local biodiversity and our farm's soil fertility through rotational grazing and agroforestry practices while producing nourishing food.
+We are grass farmers in the business of growing livestock that thrive on pasture and natural forages without additional inputs for success.
+We aim to improve local biodiversity and our farm's soil fertility through management intensive rotational grazing and agroforestry practices while growing resilient, hardy and well adapted livestock to our climate in the PNW.
+As a result of our intentional management style, we also grow nutrient dense pasture raised proteins naturally (chicken eggs and meat) with: no added hormones, no antibiotics, no steroids, no GMOs, no corn and no soy.

 small family farm